 You’ve probably noticed the camera bar on the back.
 How could you not?

-In addition to the Gorilla Glass Victus to help prevent breakage, Google made sure to waterproof the phone.
+Google made sure to waterproof the phone.
 This is table stakes for a modern flagship.
 The Pixel 6 Pro carries an IP68 rating for protection against dust and water.
-That means it can handle a 30-minute dunk in about five feet of water.
+That means it can handle a 30-minute dunk in about five feet (1.5m) of water.

 The Pixel 6 Pro has stereo speakers.
 Bi-directional sound is formed when the earpiece and a downward-firing speaker work together.
 Google didn’t call out any specific audio technologies in the speakers, such as Dolby Atmos, but they do sound good.
 Not only do the speakers get nice and loud, but they are also clear throughout the volume range.
 I was able to fill mid-sized rooms with plenty of sound without crackling and distortion.